Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

-The Flinders Ranges in South Australia are one of the easiest areas to access from one of the capital cities that shows off some of the Australian Outback.
-It’s only a four hour drive from Adelaide, all on good, sealed roads.
+The Flinders Ranges in South Australia is one of the easiest areas to access from one of the capital cities that shows off some of the Australian Outback.
+It’s only a four-hour drive from Adelaide, all on good, sealed roads.

 Once here, explore the ancient red hills covered with undisturbed bushland.
 You will be sure to see kangaroos, emus and many other native animals in their natural environment.
 Go hiking to St Mary’s Peak in Wilpena Pound, or spend a day with a member of the local Aboriginal tribe, learning traditional ways and visiting cave rock art thousands of years old.